aacl2023-srw/aacl2023-srw.github.io/author.md

 ## Submission Procedure

 All papers consist of up to five (5) pages of content, plus unlimited references.
 Supplementary materials are **not** allowed.
 Upon acceptance, papers will be given six (6) content pages in the proceedings.
 Authors are encouraged to use this additional page to address reviewer's comments in their final versions.
-Submissions must conform to the specifications of AACL-IJCNLP 2023 call for papers regarding multiple submissions and preparing papers for the double-blind review process.
+Submissions must conform to the specifications of IJCNLP-AACL 2023 call for papers regarding multiple submissions and preparing papers for the double-blind review process.

-Paper submissions must use the official AACL-IJCNLP 2023 style templates: See the [ARR CFP guidelines](https://aclrollingreview.org/cfp).
+Paper submissions must use the official IJCNLP-AACL 2023 style templates: See the [ARR CFP guidelines](https://aclrollingreview.org/cfp).

 <!--
 Latex Style sheets are available here: TBA [http://aacl2020.org/downloads/aacl-ijcnlp2020-templates.zip](http://aacl2020.org/downloads/aacl-ijcnlp2020-templates.zip)